samubernard/odexp/README.md

 Interactive commands can be entered at the
 **odexp**
 prompt.
-Multiple commands can be separated with && (does not work when command expects a string argument).
+Successive commands can be separated with by semi-colons ';'

 ?